newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/home-baker-license.md

 required: true
 issuingAgency: New Jersey Department of Health
 ---
 You need a cottage food operator permit before your business can operate legally.
-See the [application instructions](https://www.nj.gov/health/forms/cfo-1instr.pdf) and the [Department of Health code for cottage industries](https://www.nj.gov/health/ceohs/phfpp/retailfood/cottagefood.shtml#5) for additional details.
+See the [application instructions](https://www.nj.gov/health/forms/cfo-1instr.pdf) and the [Department of Health code for cottage industries](https://www.nj.gov/health/ceohs/phfpp/retailfood/cottagefood.shtml#5) for important information on allowed ingredients, allergens, and labeling requirements.

 ---